-Louisville might not be the first place to come to mind when thinking about Martin Luther King Jr., but he has more connections to Derby City than you might think.
+Louisville might not be the first place to come to mind when thinking about Martin Luther King Jr., but he has more connections to Derby City (and Kentucky at large) than you might think.

 Dr. King’s brother, A.D.
 King was a pastor in Louisville at the Zion Baptist Church.
 He began serving as a pastor at the church in 1965, and led protests to seek open housing for African Americans.
 Dr. King visited River City at least three times to see his brother.

 Following the assassination of his brother in 1968, A.D.
 King left Zion Baptist and returned to Atlanta.

 The March on Frankfort

 Dr. King delivered his famous, “I Have a Dream” speech at the March on Washington for Jobs and Freedom in 1963, but he also led a march on a different capitol city the following year.

 In perhaps his most influential trip to Kentucky, Dr. King led the March on Frankfort in March 1964.
 Alongside Georgia Davis Powers and Jackie Robinson, an estimated 10,000 Kentuckians marched on the state capitol.
 This led to the passage of the Kentucky Civil Rights Act in 1966 — and A.D.
 King was invited to its signing.

 Just a year before his death, Dr. King made another notable stop in Derby City.
 The University of Louisville’s Brandeis School of Law invited Dr. King to speak ahead of a meeting of the Southern Christian Leadership Conference that was taking place in town.